Los Angeles Brain Injury Lawyer

 First, it is important to understand just how common brain injuries are.
 According to the most recent data compiled by the U.S. Centers for Disease Control and Prevention (CDC), there are approximately 1.7 million traumatic brain injuries suffered in the United States each year.
 Approximately 30.5 percent of all injury-related deaths involve a traumatic brain injury.
 Almost half a million children aged 0 to 14 years visit the emergency room each year for treatment of a traumatic brain injury.
 Adults aged 75 years or older have the highest rates of brain injuries resulting in hospitalization or death.

-Seeking Compensation for Brain Injury Accident Victims
+Seeking Compensation for a Brain Injury